Coronavirus: UK doctors urge shorter gap between vaccine doses | DW | 23.01.2021

 Researchers in the UK are also measuring antibodies in the blood of people who have been vaccinated to better understand the best timing for the shots.

-Chris Whitty, the Chief Medical Officer for England, said on Friday that the longer gap was a "public health decision" that was based on a belief that the majority of protection against the coronavirus comes from the first dose of the vaccine.
+Chris Whitty, the British government's chief medical officer, said on Friday that the longer gap was a "public health decision" that was based on a belief that the majority of protection against the coronavirus comes from the first dose of the vaccine.

 Yvonne Doyle, medical director of Public Health England, also defended the government's policy, saying it was "a reasonable scientific balance on the basis of both supply and also protecting the most people.''